School SMS Roll Returns 2017The approvals given here are specific to the school roll returns functionality.

 Electronic Roll Returns

-This year we're improving the School Roll Return process, making it easier and faster for schools to complete.
+Last year we improved the School Roll Return process, making it easier and faster for schools to complete.
 The changes are summarised below:

-- We're moving to only electronic data supply of roll returns, eliminating paper-based roll return forms.
+- We moved to only electronic data supply of roll returns, eliminating paper-based roll return forms.

-- We'll be letting you know by email that we've received your electronic roll return.
+- We now let you know by email when we receive your electronic roll return.

-- We'll be getting back to you sooner with any questions we have with your submission.
+- We get back to you sooner with any questions we have with your submission.

 The new process is described below.
 If you have any questions or you would like more information, please feel free to contact us at firstname.lastname@example.org